-Azure Standard Load Balancer helps you load-balance TCP and UDP flows on all ports simultaneously when you're using an internal load balancer.
+Azure Standard Load Balancer helps you load-balance all protocol flows on all ports simultaneously when you're using an internal Load Balancer via HA Ports.

-A high availability (HA) ports load balancing rule is a variant of a load balancing rule, configured on an internal Standard Load Balancer.
-You can simplify the use of a load balancer by providing a single rule to load-balance all TCP and UDP flows that arrive on all ports of an internal Standard Load Balancer.
+High availability (HA) ports is a type of load balancing rule that provides an easy way to load-balance all flows that arrive on all ports of an internal Standard Load Balancer.
 The load-balancing decision is made per flow.
 This action is based on the following five-tuple connection: source IP address, source port, destination IP address, destination port, and protocol

 Why use HA ports?